 Fluid: (sexually fluid) – This generally indicates an individual who’s emotional, physical, romantic attractions are not stagnant and vary over time & degrees.

 (gender fluid) – This generally indicates an individual who’s gender identity and/or expression are not stagnant and vary over time & degrees.

 FTM: An abbreviation for female-to-male transsexual.
 This person most likely prefers masculine pronouns.

-Gay Male: A person who is emotionally and/or physically attracted to some members of the same gender.
+Gay: The adjective used to describe people whose emotional, romantic, and/or physical attraction is to people of the same sex (e.g., gay man, gay people).
+People who are gay need not have had any sexual experience: it is the attraction that helps determine orientation.
 “Gay” often refers to a male-identified person who is emotionally and/or physically attracted to some other males.
-“Gay” should not be used as an umbrella term to refer to all lesbian, gay, bisexual and transgender people: the term “LGBT” is more accurate and inclusive.
+In contemporary contexts, “lesbian” is often a preferred term for women.
+People who are gay need not have had any sexual experience; it is the attraction that helps determine orientation.
+“Gay” should not be used as an umbrella term to refer to all lesbian, gay, bisexual and transgender people: the term “LGBTQ” is more accurate and inclusive.

 Gender: A set of cultural identities, expressions and roles – codified as feminine or masculine – that are assigned to people, based upon the interpretation of their bodies, and more specifically, their sexual and reproductive anatomy.
 Since gender is a social construction, it is possible to reject or modify the assignment made, and develop something that feels truer and just to oneself.

 Gender-affirming Surgery: Surgical procedures that help people adjust their bodies in a way that more closely matches or desired gender identity.
 Not every transgender person will desire or have resources for surgery.
 This should be used in place of the older and often offensive term “sex change”.